 CPP Contributions (5.95% of $60,000) | $3,570 |

-When calculating your own take home pay, be sure to use the most up to date tax brackets, rates and earning thresholds for federal and provincial income taxes in PEI.
+When calculating your net salary, be sure to use the most up to date tax brackets, rates and earning thresholds for federal and provincial income taxes in PEI.
 Marginal tax rates mean you pay different percentages on incremental portions of your total income.

-PEI and Federal Income Tax Brackets and Rates
+What are PEI Income Tax Brackets and Rates?

 The federal and provincial PEI governments levy income taxes based on marginal tax rates tied to different income brackets.
 This means you pay progressively higher tax rates on portions of taxable income that fall into higher brackets.

-Here are the updated federal and provincial income tax brackets and rates in PEI for 2024:
+Here are the updated federal and provincial income tax brackets and rates in PEI:

 Taxable Income | Tax Rate |